GhoulofGSG9/Rants-Balance-Changes/README.md

 - Marine
     - Grenades
         - Cluster
-            - Deals now 5x damage vs. flammable structures and 2.5x vs. all other structures but only 50% vs. players
+            - Now deals 5x damage vs. flammable structures, 2.5x vs. all other structures.
+Deals 50% damage to players.
-            - Sets targets on fire
+            - Now sets targets on fire
             - Burns away umbra, spores and bile bombs
         - Nerve Gas
-            - Decreased cloud life time to 4.5 secs from 6
+            - Decreased cloud life time to 4.5 seconds (from 6)
-            - Decrease grenade max life time to 7.5 secs from 10
+            - Decrease grenade max life time to 7.5 seconds (from 10)
         - Pulse
-            - Decreased detonation radius to 1 m from 3
+            - Decreased detonation radius decreased to 1 meter (down from 3)
-            - Damage increased to 140 from 110
+            - Damage increased to 140 (from 110)
     - Machine Gun
         - Decreased player target damage to 12/13/14/15 from 12/13.2/14.4/15.6
     - Shotgun